 Merino wool tops and micro-fleeces are popular mid-layers for milder conditions, while thick fleeces and thin insulated jackets are popular options for harsher conditions.
 Insulated jackets can come in the form of compact and light down jackets or synthetic jackets that can retain heat even when wet.
 For Antarctica, it is advisable to bring a small selection of options to allow you to customise your bespoke layering system depending on the climate and how you adapt to it, but we generally recommend that you opt for two mid-layers that are stackable so you can add or remove them as you wish.

 A pair of waterproof over-trousers and a waterproof jacket are essential, to protect you from both the possibility of snow and potentially splashy zodiac rides to landing spots.
 For over-trousers, we suggest a light-weight pair with zips down the legs, for ease of pulling them on and off over wellington boots.
-Many ships hire out waterproof jackets, so please talk with your Travel Expert before purchasing your own.
+Many ships provide you with an outer jacket or offer the option to hire, so please talk with your Travel Expert before purchasing your own.
 If you do purchase one of your own, we recommend you choose one with zippable pockets to store your gloves (and preferably in a bright colour for more impactful photographs).

 Socks – now that you’ve mastered the art of clothes layering, it’s time to move on to sock layering.
 We recommend a thin, moisture-wicking pair underneath a thick woollen pair for warmth.
 Your toes will get extra nippy on zodiac cruises, so we suggest you pack a pair of winter insulated insoles if you tend to run cold (or some nifty feet warmers to stick on the underside of your socks).